JoseDeFreitas/BulkCreateGoogleDrive/README.md

 Creating multiple files at once in Google Drive is awful, because you have to do it manually.
 With this simple and small program you can create, rename and delete files in your Google Drive storage, no matter what the type of the file is.
-You can either create a new folder for the files or input the name of an already created folder to update its children files.
+It takes care of already created folders and files.

 ## Example